gazebosim/gz-sim/tutorials/rendering_plugins.md

 that display sensor data, such as `gz::gui::plugins::ImageDisplay` for camera images or `gz::sim::VisualizeLidar` for lidar point clouds.

-Ignition Gazebo keeps these scenes in sync by sending periodic state messages from the server to the client that contain entity and component data with the `gz::sim::systems::SceneBroadcaster` plugin.
-Any changes done to these scenes using Ignition Rendering APIs directly, as described in this tutorial, will only affect one of the scenes and will not be synchronized.
+Gazebo keeps these scenes in sync by sending periodic state messages from the server to the client that contain entity and component data with the `gz::sim::systems::SceneBroadcaster` plugin.
+Any changes done to these scenes using Gazebo Rendering APIs directly, as described in this tutorial, will only affect one of the scenes and will not be synchronized.
 The examples below will show how to change the ambient light for each scene separately.